Hgoldberg15/hubspot-api-nodejs/README.md

 In JS 'sort' it's possible to set as:

 1. < propertyName > - returned results will be sorted by provided property name in 'ASCENDING' order. e.g: 'hs_object_id'
-2. < stringified sort object > - returned results will be sorted by provided property name and sort direction. e.g: JSON.stringify({ propertyName: 'hs_object_id', direction: 'ASCENDING' }) or JSON.stringify({ propertyName: 'hs_object_id', direction: 'DESCENDING' })
+2. < sort object > - returned results will be sorted by provided property name and sort direction. e.g: { propertyName: 'hs_object_id', direction: 'ASCENDING' } or { propertyName: 'hs_object_id', direction: 'DESCENDING' }
 3. < sort object > - returned results will be sorted by provided property name and sort direction. e.g: { propertyName: 'hs_object_id', direction: 'ASCENDING' } or { propertyName: 'hs_object_id', direction: 'DESCENDING' }

 In TS works only the first two options.